JSilva90/AuthorRankingPenalties/README.md

+If you use this code please consider citing at least one of the previous publications.
 For more details on the code or any other information, feel free to contact me at: jorge.m.silva@inesctec.pt